jeffpriz/vsts-release-web-test/README.md

     Ex2.
 0  --- Zero retries to fail after the first call

+**Delay Between Retries **
+ -- The duration to wait between retry attempts.
+This value is in milliseconds and defaults to 1000 (i.e. 1 second).

 ## Smoke Test task goals

 Simple task to test the availability of a web applicaiton or api after a deployment to verify that there is some expected response.
 This allows for a sanity check at the end of the release in to an environment to verify that what was deployed is actually functional.